 If you have a Vox amp, then it’s quite easy to recreate their sound, but there are a few things you will want to consider.

-- You will want a guitar that has low output pickups.
-Single-coils would be preferred over humbuckers as they are also brighter, which is primarily the sound you want.
+- You will want a guitar that has low-output pickups.
+Single coils would be preferred over humbuckers as they are also brighter.
+This is primarily the sound you want.
 If you have a Rickenbacker, then you’re pretty much there!